jfelten/My_bare_metal_k8s/README.md

 ## Create the glusterfs storage array

-I chose to use glusterfs as my storage proide mainly because I was using a RHEL variant.
-I did try rook, but quickly gave up due to underlying ceph issues that looked hard to solve.
-Glusterfs works out of the box on CentOS, and is realatively straightforward to use.
-There is even a service based front end called heketi that can act as a dynamic storage provisioner in kubernetes.
+I chose to use glusterfs as my storage provide mainly because I was using an RHEL variant.
+I did try rook but quickly gave up due to underlying ceph issues that looked hard to solve.
+Glusterfs works out of the box on CentOS and is relatively straightforward to use.
+There is even a service-based front end called heketi that can act as a dynamic storage provisioner in kubernetes.
 Overall I am pleased with glusterfs.

-There are many ways to run glusterfs: directly on the blades, vms, straight up docker, or kubernetes.
+There are many ways to run glusterfs: directly on the blades, VMS, straight up docker, or kubernetes.
 There is a nice example glusterfs kubernetes example that includes heketi and a glsuterfs storage class.
-I chose not to run gluster inside kubernetes, because I wanted it to be a separate first class citizen resource that is shared among multiple clusters.
-I also chose not run run gluster on my blades to avoid catestrophic hardware failure.
+I chose not to run gluster inside kubernetes, because I wanted it to be a separate first-class citizen resource that is shared among multiple clusters.
+I also chose not to run gluster on my blades to avoid catastrophic hardware failure.

 I chose to run my gluster peers inside VMs that reference virtual disks that reside on physical raid storage.
 While this may seem convoluted I think it is a nice compromise that provides enough isolation that provides a single storage set that can be used by any kubernetes cluster.
 I may replace the VMs with straight up docker. containers running directly on the node.
 The only storage piece that runs in kubernetes is heketi.
-I have included the helm chart I use that installs a heketi server and glusterfs storage class on any kubernetes clsuter in my network.
+I have included the helm chart I use that installs a heketi server and glusterfs storage class on any kubernetes cluster in my network.

 Here are the steps used to set up gluster:

-First create the physical RAID disks with mdadm.
-The process is well detailed on the net, and the end result is usally new a storage device /dev/md0 that represents the RAID array.
-I use this to sotre all of my VM disks and other large files.
+First, create the physical RAID disks with mdadm.
+The process is well detailed on the net, and the end result is usually new a storage device /dev/md0 that represents the RAID array.
+I use this to store all of my VM disks and other large files.

 Now create 2 virtual 500GB disk files: